 Goal Differences

-Finally, and most importantly, we all have different goals.
+Last and finally, we all have different goals.

 Even if you and I look at our finances and find that everything is the same across the board, it’s likely that you have different goals related to what you (or your family) want to accomplish with your financial plan.